awslabs/damo/USAGE.md

 exit value `0` if it successfully started DAMON.
 Otherwise, the exit value will be non-zero.

+### Simple Target Argument

+The command recieves one positional argument called deducible target.
+It could be used for specifying monitoring target, or full DAMON parameters in a json format.
+The command will try oto deduce the type of the argument value and use it.

+With the argument, users can specify the monitoring target with 1) the command for execution of the monitoring target process, 2) pid of running target process, or 3) the special keyword, `paddr`, if you want to monitor the system's physical memory address space.
+Below example shows a command target
+usage:

+    # damo start "sleep 5"

+The command will execute ``sleep 5`` by itself and start monitoring the data access patterns of the process.
+Below example shows a pid target usage:

+Note that the command executes the monitoring target command as a root.
+Therefore, the user could execute arbitrary commands with root permission.
+Hence, sysadmins should allow only trusted users to use ``damo``.

+    # sleep 5 &
+    # damo start $(pidof sleep)

+Finally, the below example shows the use of the special keyword, `paddr`:

+    # damo start paddr

+In this case, the monitoring target regions defaults to the largest 'System RAM' region specified in `/proc/iomem` file.
+Note that the initial monitoring target region is maintained rather than dynamically updated like the virtual memory address spaces monitoring case.

+Users can specify full DAMON parameters at once in json format, by passing the json string of a path to a file containing the json string.
+Refer to "Full DAMON Parameters Update" section below for the detail.

 ### Partial DAMON Parameters Update

 The command line options basically support specification of partial DAMON